anandmt/ats_Vuejs/README.md

 # Features!

-  - Import Your picture via URL and it will get trained automatically for exact face match with name.
+  - Import Your picture via URL and it will get trained automatically for face match with name.
   - It Tracks and Identifies face.
   - On each encounter it changes status from Entry to Exit and vice versa.